mckennapsean/dissertation/content/07-reflect.md

 ### Applying the Design Activity Framework

 Although we created the s-CorrPlot technique for biology collaborators, this project was not a typical visualization design study.
-Via the definition from Sedlmair et al., visualization design studies focus on solving real-world problems that collaborators face, and the contributions that come out of such projects can stem from the problem characterization, abstraction, validated tool, or reflections on the design process [@Sedlmair2012b].
-However, the final design study outcome for the s-CorrPlot research project was a contribution solely in the validation of the tool, primarily since this was a novel technique with potential benefit to many other domains.
-Looking back on this project, the final, validated tool did solve a problem our collaborators faced, to better visualize and explore high-level features of their multidimensional datasets.
-However, as a design study, this work did not really solve a complete problem
---- after finding interesting patterns in the tool, our collaborators just had more questions and needed to run further lab studies to find out more.
-As a result, even though we followed a design process, joining mid-project with an already fleshed out prototype limited the problem-finding and potential solutions we focused on.

-With regard to the nested model, the contributions of the s-CorrPlot are in the encoding, interaction, and algorithm levels.
-The nested model is useful when determining which forms of validation are necessary to evaluate a visualization system, and the types of evaluation we employed on the s-CorrPlot match these
+In fact, this project's primary contribution was a novel technique, generalizable and driven by an algorithm stemming from statistical theory.
+When evaluating this tool, we focused not on the problem domain or use-case in detail but rather if the technique provided analytical insight through a case study with our collaborators.
+This validation is inline with technique-driven research [@Lam2011a] but not with a design study, which involves validation of contributions consisting of a problem characterization, abstraction, and tool that solves a domain expert's problem [@Sedlmair2012b].
+When reflecting on our process with the design activity framework, I realized that we never fully characterized or tried to solve a more complete problem.
+When using this new tool, our collaborators would find interesting patterns but then only had more questions and needed to run further lab studies to learn more.
+We simply focused heavily on the novelty within the specific tool rather than a design study.

-levels: complexity analysis, interactive framerates with large datasets, qualitative image analysis, and case studies with our collaborators.
-On the other hand, with respect to a design study, we encountered a threat at the problem-characterization level: _"wrong problem"_ [@Munzner2009].
-Although this threat is characterized as _"target users do not in fact have these problems"_ [@Munzner2009], the real threat we faced was more that the problem on its own was not the complete picture.
-The narrow focus on visualizing only one type of dataset and one visualization technique did not capture the greater problems that our domain experts were tackling.
-Although the s-CorrPlot tool did solve one of these problems quite well, it left future questions and work for domain experts outside our tool.
-By failing to identify the appropriate set of problems and challenges broadly, the project was less successful as a design study.
-Thus, the "incomplete problem" threat we faced was not fully captured by the nested model, and the design study could have been improved by fleshing out the situation blocks [@Meyer] more completely.
+Design studies can be faced with threats to their validity at multiple levels, such as one at the problem-characterization level: _"wrong problem"_ [@Munzner2009].
+This threat is characterized as _"target users do not in fact have these problems"_ [@Munzner2009], but the s-CorrPlot tool did, in fact, solve a problem faced by our collaborators, since they were unable to visualize their full dataset with existing techniques.
+Using the design activity framework, we were able to realize that instead what this project faced was an "incomplete problem" threat, where we focused too heavily on only one of our collaborators' dataset types.
+By not taking a step back for the bigger picture, we left our collaborators with more questions than answers using this tool, and this design study could have been improved by revisiting the _understand_ activity and fleshing out the situation blocks [@Meyer] more completely.

-The design activity framework, as a process model, is able to capture multiple aspects of the s-CorrPlot project.
-For example, one focus of this project was
-technique-driven: a new approach for visualizing multidimensional correlation.
-Unlike the nine-stage framework, we discovered that the design activity framework can apply to general visualization design, including technique-driven work.
-For example, this project focused on the problem of visualizing correlation in many dimensions where current techniques such as scatterplots, scatterplot matrices, and heatmaps do not scale to many variables.
-As a solution, the s-CorrPlot visualizes variables as points and projects them down into 2D, supporting a compact representation of correlation that couples well with interactive techniques.
-This approach requires interaction and exploration, but it is one idea and implementation that was realized in a visualization system, the s-CorrPlot tool built in R and OpenGL.
-We then deployed it to collaborators, and successful case studies illustrate its utility for completely visualizing large datasets.
-From the perspective of a design activity, we built and deployed this tool to solve the visualizing correlation across various large datasets with 100k variables and 100s of dimensions.

-The key research contributions of the s-CorrPlot project were the visualization
-artifacts: the algorithm, encoding, interaction, and visualization tool that realized these components.
-These artifacts stem from ideas built into a prototype and then final visualization system, and we made decisions to validate each over time.
-The design activity framework captured these concepts succinctly and show the overlap with concepts from the nested model.
-Lastly, these artifact contributions highlight a difference with the design activity framework, since ideas from technique-driven research can also involve algorithmic-level decisions [@Munzner2009].
+Nevertheless, this project was still a success as technique-driven research.
+We can characterize the contributions of the s-CorrPlot using the levels of the nested model, touching on the encoding, interaction, and algorithm levels.
+The nested model is useful when determining which forms of validation are necessary to evaluate a visualization system, and the types of evaluation we employed on the s-CorrPlot match these levels: complexity analysis, interactive framerates with large datasets, qualitative image analysis, and case studies with our collaborators.

 By turning to the design activity framework, we formed insights about the design